Iskarimrezki/Mobile-Programming/README.md

 In this Lab I learn to create an android project for the first time with android studio.

 This Lab Goals :
-- [x] Instalasi Android Development Toolkit
+- [x] Install Android Development Toolkit
-- [x] Membuat aplikasi Hello World
+- [x] Create Hello World App